meta-gp/docs/docs/index.md

     <img src="assets/mgp-logo-red.png#only-dark" width="300" height="200">
 </p>

 Welcome to the `META-GP` documentation!
 This repository is currently **under construction**.

-We are aiming to provide a comprehensive set of production-grade, accredited protocols for metagenomic diagnostics across clinical and public health applications in Australia.
-This repository is meant to provide open-source access to protocols, software and workflows currently under development.
+We are aiming to provide a set of production-grade, accredited protocols for metagenomic diagnostics across clinical and public health applications in Australia.
+This documentation is meant to facilitate open-source access to protocols, software and workflows currently under development.

-For downloads of databases and datasets please see the [resource section](meta-gp/index.md#resources).

 ---